 Yet, most sellers are familiar with that sinking feeling that comes after a sales call has gone wrong.
 Maybe they ran out of time and didn’t have the chance to cover everything they’d hoped to.
 Perhaps the prospect barely spoke.
 Or, maybe the buyer raised objections the seller just wasn’t ready to handle – which left them fumbling.

-Usually, these calls leave reps (and their managers) wondering what they can do to improve the outcome the next time.
+Usually, these calls leave reps (and their managers) wondering what they can do to improve the outcome next time.
 While no two sales calls are the same, there are commonalities across all great calls.
-The first step is to take a closer look at what the best sales orgs are doing differently on their sales calls, which is exactly what we did.
+The first step to success is to take a closer look at what the best sales orgs are doing differently on their sales calls.
+This is exactly what we did.

-Recently, we analyzed tens of thousands of sales calls recorded using Call AI, Mindtickle’s conversation intelligence solution.
-Based on this analysis, we’ve compiled our top six tips for getting more out of sales calls.
+Recently, we analyzed nearly half a million sales calls recorded in 2023 using Call AI, Mindtickle’s conversation intelligence solution.
+We also compared this analysis to previous years to understand how things have changed over time.
+Based on these new insights, we’ve compiled our top six tips for getting the most out of sales calls.

-Rather than scheduling half-hour calls, schedule them for 40 minutes.
+Take a look at your own sales calls to evaluate length.
+Use those insights to determine how long you should schedule calls for.
+When in doubt, schedule more time.
+For example, rather than scheduling a half hour call, schedule it for 40 minutes.
 If you don’t need the entire time, you can always give the prospect or customer some time back, which is preferable to going over your time.

 2. Share the mic – especially on discovery calls

 If you’re looking to get more out of your sales calls, coach your sellers to give prospects plenty of airtime on calls — especially in the discovery stages.
-What’s the ideal breakdown of prospect versus seller talk time?
-During discovery calls, top reps give prospects 57% of the airtime.
 If your team is struggling to get the prospect to talk more, this may be an opportunity to look at the discovery questions asked.
 Are they thought-provoking?
 Do they warrant more than a one-word answer?
 Curating a list of deep-dive discovery questions will get your prospects sharing more, so you can better prepare for the next conversation.

 3. Keep monologues in check